nbeaver/why-linux-is-better/README.rst

 http://www.multicians.org/pl1.html

 This has some intuitive appeal;
-it is useful to be able to distinguish between the abbreviation for United State ("US") and the first-person plural objective pronoun ("us"), for example.
+it is useful to be able to distinguish between, say, the abbreviation for United State ("US") and the first-person plural objective pronoun ("us").

 ..
 Talk more?
 E.g. Rob/rob, Job/job, Lot/lot, Miami Marlins vs Miami marlins, Target sale vs target sale, Scrabble/scrabble, drake/Drake